modjs/mod/doc/tutorial/getting-started.md

 Installed Mod tasks can be listed by running `mod --help` but it's usually a good idea to start with the project's documentation.

 ## Preparing a new mod project
-A typical setup will involve adding only one files to your project: `Modfile`.
+A typical setup will involve adding only one file to your project: `Modfile`.

 **Modfile**: This file used to configure tasks and plugins.